 The bare block is a fully machined re-manufactured true GM late model roller block.
 1 pc. rear main seal style and designed for street or strip applications.
 All internals and external items in this engine are 100% brand new.

-The compression range will be approx. 10.5:1 or less depending on cam choice.
+The compression range will be approx. 10.5:1 or less, depending on cam choice.
 This setup will certainly generate the highest horsepower when coupled with our cam choice # 1 or 2.
 We do not see any problems with a 10.5:1 compression range in light to medium weight cars.
-For those choosing cam choice 3 or 4 we will lower the compression ratio slightly.
+For those choosing cam choice 3 or 4, we will lower the compression ratio slightly.
 The lower compression is all that's needed with the smaller cam, and this further increases resistance against detonation to a great extent.
-Fuel requirements can be lowered to mid grade 89-91 octane with the reduced compression, but do also consider the many other factors that increase the need for octane, such as outside temps, altitude, ignition timing, vehicle weight, gearing, payload, etc. We would prefer that you use premium fuel regardless of what setup you have choose.
-Were more or less on the thin line between mid-grade and premium fuel requirements with the reduced compression setup.
+Fuel requirements can be lowered to mid grade 89-91 octane with the reduced compression, but do also consider the many other factors that increase the need for octane, such as outside temps, altitude, ignition timing, vehicle weight, gearing, payload, etc. We would prefer that you use premium fuel regardless of what setup you choose.
+We're more or less on the thin line between mid-grade and premium fuel requirements with the reduced compression setup.